yaeshimo/hello-world/md/utils.md

 - `readlink` for read symbolic links
   - `readlink /path/link` display path to canonical file
   - `readlink -f /path/link` display absolute path to canonical file
-  - `readlink -e /path/link` display absolute path to canonical file, if not exist then fail
+  - `readlink -e /path/link` display absolute path to canonical file, if not exist then return error
 - `which`
   - `which "command name"`